adamsilver/fdpb/10-a-really-long-form.md

 What's really happening is that tasks seem far easier to achieve when they're broken down.
 Crucially, if tasks are small enough, then we'll get that hit of dopamine frequently, which creates momentum.
 Momentum improves morale and morale improves quality.

+That's not all checklists are good for.
+In “The Design of Everyday Things”, Don Norman says:

+> “Checklists are powerful tools, proven to increase the accuracy of behaviour and to reduce error [...].
+They are especially important in situations with multiple, complex requirements, and even more so where there are interruptions.”

+As we are able to perform digital tasks on the go using different devices, the chances of interruption are always high.
+Designing for interruption and being able to fly back into a long and complex task is crucial.

+## The Task List Pattern

 The task list pattern, as coined by the Government Digital Service (GDS) shows a service that has several top level tasks.
 Each top level task is broken down into several sub tasks.
 Each one of those takes users through a flow.
+Whether it's one screen or several doesn't matter too much.
+As long as each sub task is achievable in a reasonable amount of time.

-Whether it's one screen or several doesn't matter.
-Once a task a sub task is completed, users come back to the view with that task marked as complete.
+Once a sub task is completed, users come back to the view with that task marked as complete.

 ![Task list Pattern](./images/10/task-list-pattern-gds.png)

 This is not a pattern reserved for Government services.
 Mailchimp users have a similar need.
 The only difference is the visual design and the flatter hierarchy of tasks.

 Instead of text, Mailchimp uses iconography to mark tasks as complete.
 I've discussed the pros and cons of iconography in chapter 3, “Book A Flight”.
-Additionally, instead of standard looking links, they use call-to-action buttons with labelled as ‘resolve’ to prompt the user.
+Additionally, instead of standard looking links, they use call-to-action buttons which are labelled as ‘resolve’ to prompt the user and reduce the effort on their part.

 ![Mailchimp](./images/10/task-list-pattern-mailchimp.png)

-The exact design details you choose to employ will come down to your product's design language and user research.
+The exact design details you choose to employ will come down to your product's design language and your own user research.

 Key points: